hmahmud42/bc_tech_intro/docs/bc_proto_blockchain_ds.md

 Recall from the [Introduction](./bc_proto_quick_intro.md) that the term blockchain can refer to at least four different concepts, one of them being the core data structure that is used to implement distributed ledgers.
 In this article we look at this data structure.

-As mentioned before, in a P2P distributed ledger each node has its own copy of the data that it can modify at will.
+As mentioned before, in a P2P distributed ledger each node has its own copy of the data.
 So there needs to be mechanisms in place to ensure that all the nodes have a consistent view of the data.
 This view includes both the contents of the transactions and the order in which these transactions were executed.
 In the blockchain approach to distributed ledgers, this consistent view is maintained with the help of the blockchain data-structure and the [blockchain consensus algorithm](/bc_proto_consensus_algorithm.md).
 These two play off of each other to set up a protocol and incentive mechanism to ensure that the nodes are honest in terms of the contents and ordering of the transactions.

 In particular, the blockchain data-structure ensures that